danielbodnar/awesome-stars/README.md

 ## cloud

+- [webrecorder/browsertrix](https://github.com/webrecorder/browsertrix) - Browsertrix is the hosted, high-fidelity, browser-based crawling service from Webrecorder designed to make web archiving easier and more accessible for all!
 - [inket/stts](https://github.com/inket/stts) - A simple macOS app for monitoring the status of cloud services
 - [rcaloras/bashhub-client](https://github.com/rcaloras/bashhub-client) - :cloud: Bash history in the cloud.
 Indexed and searchable.
 - [jakejarvis/awesome-shodan-queries](https://github.com/jakejarvis/awesome-shodan-queries) - 🔍 A collection of interesting, funny, and depressing search queries to plug into shodan.io 👩‍💻